EngrMuqeetAhmad/ecommerce-project-assignment/README.md

-there are two branches setup for this project -> master -> development
+there are two branches setup for this project  (this is master branch)

+-> master

+-> development